Mohammadjamiu/tahugo_updated/content/how-to-tech/where-does-chatgpt-get-its-data-from.md

 **Machine learning** is a field of artificial intelligence (AI) that focuses on the development of computer algorithms that can learn from and make predictions on data.
 The goal of machine learning is to create models that can automatically learn patterns in data, and use these patterns to make accurate predictions or decisions without being explicitly programmed.

-## Where does ChatGPT get data its data from?
+## Where does ChatGPT get its data from?

 **ChatGPT** is a large language model developed by OpenAI, based on the GPT architecture.
 GPT stands for “Generative Pre-trained Transformer,” which is a type of neural network architecture used for natural language processing tasks, such as text generation, language translation, and question answering.